apache/avro/README.md

+# Seeking New Maintainer

+For more details, see [the discussion](https://github.com/davidmc24/gradle-avro-plugin/discussions/208).

+If no new maintainer is found, this project will be archived on October 22, 2023 (the 10 year anniversary of this project's first public commit).

 # Overview

 This is a [Gradle](http://www.gradle.org/) plugin to allow easily performing Java code generation for [Apache Avro](http://avro.apache.org/).
 It supports JSON schema declaration files, JSON protocol declaration files, and Avro IDL files.